 May.
 14, 2020

-Spaceti has received a second investment totalling almost $5 million as it flexibly reacts to the coronavirus pandemic to expand its solutions and help corporations cut costs while creating safe and healthy workplaces.
+Spaceti has received a second investment totalling almost $5 million to expand its solutions and help corporations cut costs

 Spaceti develops, produces, and markets technologies for the transparent use of offices and workspaces.
 In reaction to the COVID-19 pandemic, the company presented a solution to limit infections in the workplace and offer people a safe environment when they return to work.